brodieG/aammrtf/README.md

 false positive issue due to output changing spuriously.
-There were many more false positives due to other changes (e.g. random seed changes with R 3.5, `stringAsFactors`, changes to `{testthat}` or its dependencies, etc.), so provided we take care to avoid the obvious sources of spurious errors I would expect them to be rare.
+There were many more false positives due to other changes (e.g. random seed changes with R 3.5, `stringAsFactors`, changes to `{testthat}` or its dependencies, etc.), so provided we take care to avoid the obvious sources of spurious errors I expect them to be rare.

 ## Without R CMD check